Office: TLC 252

 Professor William Aspray studies the history, policy and social context of information and information technology.
-He is the author or editor of more than 100 publications and has recorded and edited more than 200 oral histories deposited in professional archives.
-He serves on the editorial boards of Communications of the ACM, The Information Society, Information and Culture and Information Research.
-He is also the co-editor of the MIT Press Series on the History of Computing.
+He is the author or editor of more than 100 publications and has recorded and edited more than 250 oral histories deposited in professional archives.
+He serves on the editorial boards of Communications of the ACM, The Information Society, IEEE Annals of the History of Computing, and Information Research.
+He is also the co-editor of the MIT Press Series on the history of computing.

-Aspray holds a BA and MA in Mathematics from Wesleyan University and a PhD in History of Science from the University of Wisconsin-Madison.
-He has extensive experience with computing and information science, history and sociology of science and technology and information policy.
-He has held faculty positions at Harvard, Indiana, Pennsylvania, Texas, Virginia Tech and Williams University.
-He also served in management positions at the Charles Babbage Institute, the Computing Research Association and the Institute of Electrical and Electronics Engineers.
+Aspray holds a BA and MA in mathematics from Wesleyan University and a PhD in history of science from the University of Wisconsin-Madison.
+He has extensive experience with computing and information science, history and sociology of science and technology, and information policy.
+He has held faculty positions at Harvard, Indiana, Pennsylvania, Texas, Virginia Tech and Williams College.
+He has also served in management positions at the Charles Babbage Institute, the Computing Research Association, and the Institute of Electrical and Electronics Engineers.